- The Quilt in Te Papa

-On Sunday 29 April 2012, The Quilt was formally farewelled from Auckland, its home base since its initial creation, and hand it over to staff from Te Papa.
+On Sunday 29 April 2012, The Quilt was formally farewelled from Auckland, its home base since its initial creation, and handed over to staff from Te Papa.

 Special thanks go to Michael Bancroft, the Guardian of The Quilt, and his supporters, for the many hours of work put in to consulting with as many as possible to decide the future of The Quilt and all his negotiations etc. with Te Papa coming to the successful conclusion that has been reached.

 Gifting Ceremony, Auckland, 29 April 2012The Quilt had been based in Auckland since it was started in 1991.
 21 years later, it was to go to Te Papa Tongarewa, the Museum of New Zealand, in Wellington so to farewell it from Auckland, there was a special service in St. Matthew-in-the-city church on the afternoon of Sunday, 29 April 2012.
 Over 200 people attended.

 For logistical reasons, two blocks only were at the ceremony representig the whole Quilt.

 The ceremony started with a Powhiri (a special welcome in Maori), and a reply and welcome by Michael Bancroft, the Guardian of The Quilt.